moalang/moa/README.md

 # The Moa Programming Language
-Moa is an open source programming language that enhances your development experience.
+Moa is an open-source programming language designed to improve the developer experience.